Backstage Pass

 7. Host a Multi-City Roadshow

-More local events mean fewer flights and hotel stays, leading to significant energy savings and reduced pollutionwithout minimizing attendance.
+More local events mean fewer flights and hotel stays—big energy savings without lower attendance.

-For even more tips for crafting eco-friendly events, learn how to craft a conference that will meet your organization’s sustainability goals.
+For more tips, see how to craft a conference that meets your sustainability goals.

 Let’s bring your event to life.